arihaarif2006-web/Bakery-landing-page/README.md

 - Frontend implementation based on a Figma design
 - Focus on layout and styling
-- Desktop-first (basic responsiveness to be added)
+- Includes basic responsiveness for mobile screens.

 This project was created for learning and practice.